 Chapter 67, Hi Honey, I’m Home, To Stay

-With my secret puppet shadow permanently in the memory trunk I devoted myself, as promised on my wedding day, to husband and family, those betrayed for so long.
+With my secret puppet shadow permanently in the memory trunk, Succubus securely trussed, I devoted myself, as promised on my wedding day, to husband and family, those betrayed for so long.

 Life has turning points, transitions, milestones, call them what you may but they’re real.
 Some are written herein.
-After 7 years of re-committed faithfulness, another occurred.
+After seven years of re-committed faithfulness after the last gasp, another occurred.
 I became a great-grandmother, a blessing but an unmistakable old age signpost.
 Everyone knows, great grandma means, old woman.
 Becoming so didn’t cause unhappiness.
 My tears at the birth were joyous acceptance of my new title.

-Children, grandchildren, now a new wave, great-grandchildren.
-As I’ve repeated, luck’s better than smart.
+Children, grandchildren, now a new wave, great-grandchildren, as I’ve repeated, luck’s better than smart.
 For the children and grand-children I baked cinnamon rolls, made our yard their playground, was involved with their schools, lucky me.
-With more luck, I may again and possible “peek” at another wave in 20 or so years but don’t wish such.
+With more luck, I may again and possible “peek” at another wave in 20 years but don’t wish such.
 Like Dad, I’m superstitious.
-To wish is to invite ill luck.
-Instead, like Mom, I pray and accept, pray for more luck but to also accept God even in his strange ways.
+To wish, is to invite ill luck.
+Instead, like Mom, I pray and accept, pray for more luck but to also accept God, even in God’s strange ways.

 Despite a life of adultery, I raised children, happy, successful ones and helped them raise theirs well too.
 None faced puberty alone nor were their minds scarred with visions of hell like mine.
 I’m happy with my little tribe.

-Fear, however, it’s constantly stalked me.
+Fear constantly stalked me in the past.
 I changed from the girl who wore the Saint Christopher’s medal and wanted to be a nun to a teenager taking soapy showers who feared hell, then changed from dutiful, faithful wife to an adulteress who feared exposure.
 Now in old age fear fades and bows to past’s concealment fog.
 Each wanton sexual encounter changed me, some a little, others a lot.

 We’re imprinted by youth’s die cast.
 Despite many transformations, I remain the poor, Catholic, Asian girl born in a rural orchard and raised in an East San Jose dysfunctional family.
 Now again, the dutiful wife, mother, grandmother and great grandmother, I pray and light candles in church.
 I’m back to before puberty.

 He did change me.
-With the putty of my poor background, low self-esteem; my naivety, he reconstructed me into his fantasy.
-The clothes, jewelry, makeup, Porsche, trips to San Francisco; his Stanford internship, knowledge of anatomy, sex games, charm, intelligence, attention swayed me because I wanted to be what he created even if I was his sex doll.
+With the putty of my poor background, low self-esteem; my naivety, he re-constructed me into his fantasy.
+The clothes, jewelry, makeup, Porsche, trips to San Francisco; his Stanford internship, knowledge of anatomy, sex games, charm, intelligence, attention, swayed me because I wanted to be what he created, even if I was only his sex doll.
 I became addicted by his transformation, over and over seeking the initial rush of crossing his threshold.